DizzyduckAR/BotPlace/README.md

+15/06/2023<br>
+New PyWebView Frame will be pushed on all app's UI the new Frame will be settled in a New git. (for isolation purposes)

 01/10/2022<br>
 BotPlace Hub:<br>
 A new app built on pywebview and Django.<br>
-the app serve as a multi shell to run the Hub itself and Raw python apps that the Hub allow to download.<br>
+the app serves as a multi-shell to run the Hub itself and Raw Python apps that the Hub allows downloading.<br>
-For the init stage the app comes with all the packages pre-installed. we already built and tested "local pip" with our system<br>
+For the init stage, the app comes with all the packages pre-installed. we already built and tested "local pip" with our system<br>
-but its not connected yet to see first how raw python apps runs on pre compiled env with adaptive site-packages.<br>
+but it's not connected yet to see first how raw Python apps run on pre-compiled env with adaptive site-packages.<br>
 <br>
 <br>
-app is very simple and allows user to get updates directly from the webapp without client updates.<br>
+app is very simple and allows user to get updates directly from the web app without client updates.<br>
-it will self-check and build AHK from github to allow .py | .ahk | .exe portable download and running.<br>
+it will self-check and build AHK from Git Hub to allow .py | .ahk | .exe portable download and running.<br>
 Raw apps like Botit DIY use the env of the Compiled EXE. it is built to be empty and detect a .py arg on the call<br>
-it will then redirect the app to the new python script while skipping the Hub app.<br>
+it will then redirect the app to the new Python script while skipping the Hub app.<br>
-Live news system also supported by django.
+The live news system is also supported by Django.
 HTMX running the magic with the local calls.<br>
-alpine cover most of the UI functions. the app use emulated browser temp storage to remember your settings.<br>
+alpine covers most of the UI functions. the app use emulated browser temp storage to remember your settings.<br>
 <br>
 <br>
-while first Init and "Update" UI comes from local the main app is a remote URL load to the botit webapp.<br>
+while the first Init and "Update" UI comes from local the main app is a remote URL load to the botit web app.<br>
-it will then write data on the webapp data results (like download / update / start) or the blinking dot on new apps.<br>
+it will then write data on the web app data results (like download/update / start) or the blinking dot on new apps.<br>
 <br>
-the Hub is Uncompiled! it runs as a raw python file from apps/hub/<br>
+the Hub is Uncompiled! it runs as a raw Python file from apps/hub/<br>
 you can view. edit. change with any code editor and run again to apply any change.<br>
 <br><br>
 Updater